City of Gold Coast chooses Enosys to improve cybersecurity visibility

 About Enosys Solutions

 Enosys is a cyber security solutions specialist that provides full lifecycle services for next generation security technologies to corporate and public sector businesses across Australia.
 Enosys improves their customers' information security risk posture by championing industry leading technologies, frameworks and a risk-based approach to critical security controls.
-In an ever-evolving threat landscape, Enosys' deep expertise, continuous innovation and 24x7 onshore Security Operation Centre deliver measureable security outcomes that protect business critical assets.
+In an ever-evolving threat landscape, Enosys' deep expertise, continuous innovation and 24x7 onshore Security Operation Centre deliver measurable security outcomes that protect business critical assets.

 George Soumilas, Director – Managed Security Services: Contact